Should Your Salespeople Be Independent Contractors or Employees?

-Salespeople can be independent contractors - or they can be employees.
-And figuring out which is which for any company is difficult.
-Most businesses prefer to have salespeople considered as independent contractors because no FICA taxes are required of the company for these workers.
+Salespeople can be independent contractors or they can be employees.
+Figuring out which is best for any company can be difficult.
+Many businesses prefer to have salespeople considered as independent contractors because no FICA taxes are required of the company for these workers.
 But the company must be careful in how it treats workers, to be sure the workers are really independent.

 A recent District Court case in Iowa illustrates the difficulty of making the "independent contractor vs. employee" decision because there are factors which could take the decision either way.
 A court must consider all the factors and use its best judgment to come up with a decision.
 Remember, the IRS considers workers to be employees unless there is a compelling reason to consider them as independent contractors.

 The case in question was heard by the U.S. District Court for Iowa and South Dakota, relating to Porter Livestock (August 2008).
 The Court used the IRS "20 Factor Test" in its discussion of the case.
 The 20 Factors are:

 - Instructions.
 Workers who must comply with your instructions as to when, where, and how they work are more likely to be employees than independent contractors.

 - Training.
 The more training your workers receive from you, the more likely it is that they're employees.
 The underlying concept here is that independent contractors are supposed to know how to do their work and, thus, shouldn't require training from the purchasers of their services.

 - Integration.
 The more important that your workers' services are to your business's success or continuation, the more likely it is that they're employees.

 - Services rendered personally.
 Workers who must personally perform the services for which you're paying are more likely employees.
 In contrast, independent contractors usually have the right to substitute other people's services for their own in fulfilling their contracts.

 - Hiring assistants.
 Workers who are not in charge of hiring, supervising, and paying their own assistants are more likely employees.